SeakyLuo/SMPlayer/README.md

 Improved New Playlist Name.

+Improved editing album cover by selecting a song.

 # TO FIX
 Buttons become unavailable when come back from Mini mode.

 Able to drag titlebar when loading.

+Delete music should delete all occurrence.